lordphone/hello-world/README.md

 # hello-world
-Experimenting on how to use github
+learning how to use github